Home Cocktails Ordinary Drink Turf Cocktail

 What is the origin of the Turf Cocktail?

-What is the significance of the orange peel twist in the Turf Cocktail?
+Why is the orange peel twist important in the Turf Cocktail?